Organology: Harp Guitar "Relatives"

 Swedish

 This first group of instruments include what I classify as "true Swedish lutes."
 Following below are what I term "false Swedish lutes."
 While many scholars are aware of and discuss the differences, many lump the two indiscriminately together, as do some modern makers who reproduce both instruments.
 The true Swedish lute is a12 to 15-course instrument strung in gut, with 8 strings on the neck (sometimes doubling the 3 high strings) and 4, 5 or 7 open bass strings.
-The tuning, developed from the English guitar, was an "open" chord on top with descending basses, much like the Light harp-lutes.
+The tuning, developed from the English guittar, was an "open" chord on top with descending basses, much like the Light harp-lutes.
 Note that I therefore do not include these makers in the Encyclopedia, but that I do include makers of "false Swedish lutes," which share the harp guitar's configuration, tuning and playing technique (and were often made and marketed side by side by various shops).

 This group of exquisite, rare photos comes from the Stockholm Music Museum.